otakism/gatsby-source-wordpress/README.md

 ### Example:

 You have a custom post type `movie` and a related custom taxonomy `genre` in your WordPress site.
-Since `gatsby-source-wordpress` doesn't know about the relation of the two, we can build an additional normalizer function to map the movie GraphQL nodes to the genre nodes:
+Since `@otakism/gatsby-source-wordpress` doesn't know about the relation of the two, we can build an additional normalizer function to map the movie GraphQL nodes to the genre nodes:

 ```javascript
 const mapMoviesToGenres = {